 To access the site you have to drive on the beach unless you take a boat.
 It is on the North side of the inlet about 200 yards offshore.
 The proximity to the Oregon Inlet and the fact that it is now farther offshore makes the site subject to strong tidal currents coming and going from the inlet so it is best to dive this site on a high tide when the water would be slack.
 It would be best to use surface support such as a kayak at a minimum to do this site.
 The information on the Lois Joyce was provide by local diver Marc Corbett who has dived it in the past with his last attempt in 2009 thwarted by strong tidal currents.

 Oriental: Pea Island area.
 The Oriental is also known as "The Boiler Wreck" as the steam engine protrudes from the surf and resembles a boiler.
 The site is easy to locate as it is three miles South of the Bonner Bridge (Oregon Inlet bridge) directly across from the Pea Island visitors center.
 Park either at the center or the lot just to the north and climb the dunes.
 You will see the wreck sitting proud of the water.
-The wreck is about 100yards out and perpendicular to the beach with the bow to the the shore. it sits in 15 to 20 feet of water and is easily snorkeled.
+The wreck is about 100yards out and perpendicular to the beach with the bow to the shore, it sits in 15 to 20 feet of water and is easily snorkeled.

 This site is influenced by the tides coming out of Oregon Inlet and it may be best on the high tide, but sea conditions will probably have the greatest influence on visibility.
 Water around the wreck is deep enough for small boats to fish this spot so a dive flag would be a good idea.